mgurdal/go-tutorial/docs/data-structures.md

 ```

-2- Using 2 variables in the loop, accessing both key and value.
+2- We can iterate over both keys and values by using two variable in the for loop.

 ```go